 The East India Company is one of the most recognized names in precious metals.
 They were the first company to mint their own currency while being the worlds largest supplier of gold bullion.

-By the 18th century many nations began minting gold and silver trade coins as they became the preferred method of payment.
-Due to the shortage of goods, cargos of wool were replaced with gold and silver bullion.
+By the 18th century, many nations began minting gold and silver trade coins as they became the preferred method of payment.
+This led to a shortage of goods.
+Cargos that were once full of wool and tobacco were replaced with gold and silver bullion.

 Ships from the East India Company were a common sight in ports across the world.
 Skilled sailors endured months at sea to bring back valuable cargoes to the company’s headquarters in London.